History of Belgium: Congo Free State and Belgian Congo

 Following reports from missionaries, there was growing moral outrage, particularly in Britain and the United States.
 The Congo Reform Association, led by Edmund Dene Morel, was particularly important in this campaign, and published numerous best-selling tracts and pamphlets (including Red Rubber) which reached a vast public.
 King Leopold appointed and financed his own commission to put these accusations to rest, but it too confirmed the atrocities.

 The Belgian parliament long refused to take over the colony, which was considered a financial burden.
-In 1908, the Belgian parliament responded to the international pressure, annexing the Free State, as the campaigners had argued for.
+In 1908, the Belgian parliament responded to the international pressure, annexing the Free State.
 After World War II, Belgium was criticized by the United Nations for making no progress on the political front.
-Despite propaganda campaigns within Belgium, few Belgians showed much interest in the colony; very few went there, and imperial enthusiasm was never widespread.
-Also, the government limited the possibility of Congolese settling inside Belgium.
+Despite propaganda campaigns within Belgium, few Belgians showed much interest in the colony.
+Also, the government limited the possibility of Congolese settling in Belgium.

 Political rights were not granted to the Africans until 1956 when the growing middle class (the so-called Évolué) received the franchise, and the economy remained relatively undeveloped despite the mineral wealth of Katanga.
-At the Round Table Talks on independence, Belgium requested a process of gradual independence over 4 years, but following a series of riots in 1959, the decision was made to bring forward independence in matter of months.
+At the Round Table Talks on independence, Belgium requested a process of gradual independence over four years, but following a series of riots in 1959, the decision was made to bring forward independence in matter of months.
 The chaos in which Belgium departed the Congo caused the secession of rich Western-backed province Katanga and the prolonged civil war known as the Congo Crisis.

-China 1902–31
+China 1902–1931

 The Belgian Tianjin Concession in China was established in 1902.
 There was little investment and no settlement.
 However it led to a contract to supply an electric light and trolley system.
 In 1906, Tianjin became the first city in China with a modern public transportation system.
 The supply of electricity and lighting and the trolley business were profitable ventures.
 All the rolling stock was supplied by Belgian industries and by 1914, the network also reached nearby Austrian, French, Italian, Japanese and Russian concessions.

-Ruanda-Urundi 1917–61
+Ruanda-Urundi 1917–1961

 After the defeat of Germany in World War I, Belgium inherited League of Nations mandates over Ruanda-Urundi.

 The colony was administered in a similar way as by the former German administrators, continuing policies such as ethnic identity cards.
 In 1959, moves towards independence could be seen in the territory and agitation by PARMEHUTU, a Hutu political party, was evident.
-In 1960, the Rwandan Revolution occurred and Belgium changed the appointments of chiefs and vice-chiefs to promote Hutus into the posts.
+In 1960, the Rwandan Revolution occurred and Belgium changed the appointments of chiefs and vice-chiefs to promote Hutus.

 Ruanda-Urundi gained independence in 1962 and its two regions, Rwanda and Burundi, separated.